ireddick/safe-main-merge-ci-test/readme.md

-Seeing if GitHub can support the 'safe merging changes to main' workflow for CI detailed here:
+Seeing if GitHub can support the CI-friendly 'safe merging of changes to main' workflow detailed here:

 http://rickardlindberg.me/writing/what-should-a-ci-server-do/#basic-workflow